cloudquery/cloudquery/website/pages/docs/plugins/sources/azure/policies.md

   - Ensure that Azure Defender is set to On for Kubernetes (Automatic)
   - Ensure that Azure Defender is set to On for Container Registries (Automatic)
   - Ensure that Azure Defender is set to On for Key Vault (Manual)
-  - Ensure that Microsoft Cloud App Security (MCAS) integration with Security Center is selected (Automatic)
   - Ensure that "Automatic provisioning of monitoring agent" is set to "On" (Automated)
   - Ensure any of the ASC Default policy setting is not set to "Disabled" (Automated)
-  - Ensure "Additional email addresses" is configured with a security contact email (Automated)
-  - Ensure that "Notify about alerts with the following severity" is set to "High" (Automated)
   - Ensure that "Auditing" is set to "On" (Automated)
   - Ensure that "Data encryption" is set to "On" on a SQL Database (Automated)
   - Ensure that "Auditing" Retention is "greater than 90 days" (Automated)